-I have two anxiety disorders, social anxiety disorder and agoraphobia, and if you’ve read some of my previous posts (The Weirdness Of My Anxiety Disorders for example), you’ll be aware of some of the problems they cause me.
+I have two anxiety disorders, social anxiety disorder and agoraphobia, and if you’ve read some of my previous posts (The Weird Behaviour Of My Anxiety Disorders for example), you’ll be aware of some of the problems they cause me.
 Like how my anxiety is affected by my appearance.

 My point is, I worry about my appearance for many reasons, and as such, having combination skin which is mainly horrible, dry, and flaky, but also oily (especially around my nose when I’m hot), is a huge problem for me.
 My pores get easily blocked because of this combination and cause whiteheads.
 My hair follicles are also constantly blocked.

 I’ve tried dozens of different products in the last year or so, none of which worked.
 It didn’t matter how much it cost, £1 or £15, if it was ‘own brand’ or a respected brand product, the result was always the same: zero improvements.